-My name is Mike Driscoll and I live in Texas.
+My name is Mike Driscoll.
 I am a computer programmer by trade and use Python almost exclusively to make my living.
 This blog’s original purpose was to be a brain dump.
 I would post code that I wanted to remember on here and if someone else found it useful, that was a bonus.

 While this blog continues to be used in this manner to some degree, it has been expanded to include many Python tutorials.
 Eventually, this too will be expanded as I hope to write about the many other Python packages that I use or discover.
 I’m on the wxPython mailing list and their IRC channel (#wxpython) on freenode a lot, so if you’d like to find me, you can.